Thursday 7 March 1940

 Battle of the Atlantic: U-14 (Oberleutnant zur See Herbert Wohlfarth) sinks 1,965-ton Dutch freighter Vecht in the North Sea off Knokke-Heist, West Flanders, Belgium.
 All 22 crew perish.

 The British detain many more Italian vessels carrying German coal.
 The ships are brought to The Downs, off Deal in Kent, and anchored off the coast without being unloaded.
 Other ships are en route to Italy from Rotterdam.
-Italy is badly in need of the coal, as rationing has been imposed.
+Italy is badly in need of coal, and rationing has been imposed.

 The incident is turning Italian public opinion against the British, who it is believed are using the war as a pretext for arms deals that Mussolini refuses to approve.
 It is an extreme example of the high-handed British attitude toward neutral rights that has permeated the Admiralty's conduct to date, exemplified by the seizure of mail and dubious "contraband" and lengthy detainments of neutral vessels.
 This current squabble gets the tabloid name "The Coal Ships Affair."